Which is better: solar, generator, or power station?

-Lots of new Airstream owners want to find ways to extend their camping time while “boondocking,” (off-grid camping, away from electrical hookups).
-So inevitably the question comes up: which is better, a generator or solar panels?
+Lots of new Airstream owners want to find ways to extend their camping time while “boondocking” (which means off-grid camping, away from electrical hookups).
+So inevitably the question comes up: which is better, a generator, solar panels, or a power station?

 The answer depends on how you camp and the things you use when you travel.
-Let's look at the three main options available today.
+Let's look at the advantages and disadvantages of each:

-Typical gasoline- or propane-powered generators are ideal for powering high wattage appliances like:
+Typical gasoline- or propane-powered generators were once the preferred choice for powering high wattage appliances like:

 • air conditioner